-- Unemployed vs. employed: Changing employment status from unemployed to employed reduces the chances of vulnerability by 25 percent. - Part-time vs. full-time employment: Part-time work does not play as important a role in reducing vulnerability as does full-time work.
-Full-time employment has the maximum effect of reducing the odds of vulnerability, by 38.4 percent. - Industry and occupational dynamics: Being employed in certain industries also increases the chances of economic vulnerability.
-When compared to FIRE (finance, insurance, and real estate), being employed in social care increases the likelihood by 24.5 percent; employment in the services industry increases the odds by 19.3 percent.
+- Unemployed vs. employed: Changing employment status from unemployed to employed reduces the chances of vulnerability by 25 percentage points. - Part-time vs. full-time employment: Part-time work does not play as important a role in reducing vulnerability as does full-time work.
+Full-time employment has the maximum effect of reducing the odds of vulnerability, by 38.4 percentage points. - Industry and occupational dynamics: Being employed in certain industries also increases the chances of economic vulnerability.
+When compared to FIRE (finance, insurance, and real estate), being employed in social care increases the likelihood by 24.5 percentage points; employment in the services industry increases the odds by 19.3 percentage points.
 The type of occupation in an industry matters too.
-Compared to those whose current occupation is Professional, being a Service/Aid worker increases the likelihood by 18.3 percent.
-Working in a labor-intensive occupation also increases the odds by 13.5 percent.
+Compared to those whose current occupation is Professional, being a Service/Aid worker increases the likelihood by 18.3 percentage points.
+Working in a labor-intensive occupation also increases the odds by 13.5 percentage points.